adansari/Msfx.DI/README.md

         }
     }
 ```
-Finally, creating the `DIContext` by passing any Type from current namespace to scan the current namespace for dependency registration.
+Finally, creating the `DIContext` by passing the Type `Program` from current namespace to scan the same for dependency registration.